Programming-Project-SP3-2023/project7-chat-app-BACKEND/README.md

 Registering a new account is done by sending a POST request to:
  - Https:/localhost:4000/register

-The call requires the following information in JSON format added to the body of the call

-    Name (string)
-    email (string)
-    dateOfBirth (date)
-    username (string)
-    password (string)

 Successful registration calls will return a status code of 200.

 Unsuccesful registration calls will return a status code of 401.